Adapt to Google's 2026 Review Rules Now

 Is it okay to respond to negative reviews and ask customers to update them?

-Can my technicians ask customers for reviews on the job site?
+Can my field staff ask customers for reviews on the job site?

 What should I do if I suspect fake or competitor reviews?

-Use the “Report review” option in your Business Profile to flag reviews that clearly violate Google’s policies such as those from non‑customers, competitors, or obvious spam.
+Use the controls in your Business Profile to flag reviews that clearly violate Google’s policies—such as those from non‑customers, competitors, or obvious spam.
 Provide as much context as you can, but avoid starting public arguments in the review replies.

 Do these rules apply to other platforms like Yelp or Facebook?

 Each platform has its own policies, but the general direction is the same: no incentives, no gating, no manipulation.
-If you build a clean, compliant review process for Google, you’ll usually be in good shape on other major review sites as well.
+If you build a clean, compliant review process for Google, you’ll usually be in good shape on other major review sites as well—though some platforms, like Yelp, are even more restrictive about asking for reviews in the first place.